Dunedin councillors defend Mayor Dave Cull's 'deaf or stupid' comment, saying he was provoked

 "I don't condone the comment he made, but he did apologise for that."

-Councillor Mike Lord said he was "not that concerned" by the mayor's comments, and might have done the same.
+Councillor Mike Lord also was "not that concerned" by the mayor's comments, adding he might have done the same.

 "I believe the title of the mayor is worthy of respect," he said.